Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-Like the Labels Property Array, the dimension of CheckBoxes also can be up to a maximum of five elements only.
+Like the Labels Property Array, the dimension of CheckBoxes can also be up to a maximum of five elements only.

-But in the case of Checkboxes, this is a little more complex because of the following reasons
+But in the case of check boxes, this is a little more complex because of the following reasons:

 Validating the Checked/Unchecked Items

-In the example code given above the User can select only one item at a time.
+In the example code given above, the User can select only one item at a time.

 1. Message Box using Office-Assistant